CV19Assist/app/README.md

 - Start emulators and run functions unit tests: `yarn functions:test`
 - Start emulators and run functions unit tests, generating coverage: `yarn functions:test:cov`

-## Deployment

-Build code before deployment by running `yarn build`.
-There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.

-Before starting make sure to install Firebase Command Line Tool: `npm i -g firebase-tools`

-#### CI Deploy (recommended)

-**Note**: Config for this is located within `firebase-ci` has been added to simplify the CI deployment process.
-All that is required is providing authentication with Firebase:

-1. Login: `firebase login:ci` to generate an authentication token (will be used to give CI rights to deploy on your behalf)
-1. Set `FIREBASE_TOKEN` environment variable within CI environment
-1. Run a build on CI

-If you would like to deploy to different Firebase instances for different branches (i.e. `prod`), change `ci` settings within `.firebaserc`.

-For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci)

-#### Manual deploy

-1. Run `firebase:login`
-1. Build Project: `yarn build`
-1. Deploy to Firebase (everything including Hosting and Functions): `firebase deploy`

-**NOTE:** You can use `yarn start:dist` to test how your application will work when deployed to Firebase.

 ## FAQ